itisrazza/VGAPainter/README.md

 ## Wishlist

-* Continuous integration (I want to use this on my laptop where there is no Visual Studio)
 * Using alternate 256-color palettes (could come up with an alternate `TGRP` format for storing palettes)
-* More shortcut keys (I forgot to add them for the tools)
 * More tools (flood fill isn't implemented, I also want rectangles and lines)
-* Undo, Redo (This was covered in COMP103, I want to see how it's done in C#.NET)

-## Closing Notes

-I've got a build in Releases, but it's very rough around the edges.

-I also don't care about this project.
-Any issues will only be dealt with if I have time.